micropython/micropython-esp32/esp32/README.md

 only need to perform up to "Step 2" of the guide, by which stage you should have installed the cross-compile and cloned the ESP-IDF repository.

-The instructions provided by the ESP-IDF give a link to download the cross-compiler in binary form.
-At the time of writing this binary had a bug in it for some floating-point operations.
-To fix this you will need to compile the cross-compiler from source, using crosstool-NG, and instructions to do that are also provided in the ESP-IDF set-up guide.

 Once everything is set up you should have a functioning toolchain with prefix xtensa-esp32-elf- (or otherwise if you configured it differently) as well as a copy of the ESP-IDF repository.